esa/pagmo2/doc/sphinx/docs/python/tutorials/using_problem.rst

-In the code above, after the trivial import of the pygmo package, we define a variable prob by constructing a :class:`~pygmo.core.problem` from :class:`~pygmo.core.rosenbrock`, a multidimensional problem constructed from its global dimensions.
-In the following line we inspect the :class:`~pygmo.core.problem` We can see, at a glance, that the UDP :class:`~pygmo.core.rosenbrock` is a five dimensional, single objective, box constrained problem for which neither gradients nor hessians nor sparsity information is provided in the UDP.
+In the code above, after the trivial import of the pygmo package, we define a variable prob by constructing a :class:`~pygmo.problem` from :class:`~pygmo.rosenbrock`, a multidimensional problem constructed from its global dimensions.
+In the following line we inspect the :class:`~pygmo.problem` We can see, at a glance, that the UDP :class:`~pygmo.rosenbrock` is a five dimensional, single objective, box constrained problem for which neither gradients nor hessians nor sparsity information is provided in the UDP.

 We also see that its fitness function has never been called hence the counter for fitness evaluations is zero.

-All of the information contained in the :class:`~pygmo.core.problem` print out can be retrieved using the appropriate methods, for example:
+All of the information contained in the :class:`~pygmo.problem` print out can be retrieved using the appropriate methods, for example:

 .. doctest::